kpranay20/Solving-Poisson-1D_2D_CPU_GPU/README.md

 # Finite Element Solution of the Poisson Equation
-### From CPU Prototypes to MPI + GPU Acceleration

 ## Overview

-This repository documents the progressive development of a **finite element solver for the Poisson equation**, starting from simple CPU-based implementations and extending to parallel, GPU-accelerated solvers using PETSc.
+This repository documents the development of a **finite element solver for the Poisson equation**, starting from simple CPU-based implementations and extending to parallel and later GPU-accelerated solvers using PETSc.

-The same mathematical problem is solved across multiple programming languages and hardware architectures in order to:
+The same mathematical problem is solved across multiple programming languages and hardware architectures in order to verify the numerical correctness and study performance scaling in MPI and GPU solvers.
-- verify numerical correctness,
-- study performance scaling,
-- and understand the practical challenges of MPI and GPU-enabled solvers.

 ## Problem Description